oneclickvirt/oneclickvirt.github.io/docs/en_US/index.md

 - title: Batch Virtualization
   details: Support for KVM, LXC, Docker virtualization batch opening of virtual machines/containers
 - title: Multisystem support
-  details: Virtual machines/containers already support multiple systems, covering almost all major systems
+  details: Containers/virtual machines have been opened to support mainstream systems, including Linux, Android, and Windows.
 - title: Self-limiting abuse
   details: Partially virtual machines/containers have been masked and loaded with restrictions to avoid being used for abuse
 ---